Facct22guide/Facct22guide.github.io/access.md

 We are in the process of preparing live captioning for Keynote and Panel sessions.
 Stay tuned for more information.

 ### Language
 The conference will be presented in English.
 Please be aware that English is not everyone’s first language.
-Come prepared to provide definitions and breakdown jargon you may use, when asked.
+Come prepared to provide definitions and breakdown jargon and regional idioms you may use, when asked.

+## Focus on accessibility in the FAccT Conference Hub.

+Accessibility goes beyond, font size, contrast, and assets.
+It is about useability for everyone.
+That is why we designed the FAccT Conference Hub to be as easy and painless to use as possible.
+On top of being at a success rating of AA or higher according to the Web Content Accessibility Guidelines.

+We asked ourselves is the Hub:
+- _Perceivable:_ Can I consume content on my site in different ways?
+- _Operable:_ Can the site function without confusion and without the use of a mouse or complex interactions?
+- _Understandable:_ Can a user understand how the user interface of the site functions and the information on the site?
+- _Robust:_ Can different assistive devices understand the website?

+Other accessibility features:
+- Font Size
+- AA-AAA Color Contrast
+- Clear Hierarchy
+- Alt text
+- ARIA Labels
+- Clear Focus States
+- Helpful Error States
+S- imple Gestures and Meaningful interactions

 ### Security
 We have taken many steps to ensure the security and safety of attendees.
 Here are some of the systems in place: